khanlab/scattr/docs/getting_started/singularity.md

 ### Exploring different options

-If you alternative want to run SCATTR using a pre-defined average response function, you can use the `--responsemean_dir` flag to specify the location to where the average response function is located.
+If you alternatively want to run SCATTR using a pre-defined average response function, you can use the `--responsemean_dir` flag to specify the location to where the average response function is located.